A production version is set to reach the UK by the end of next year and will be part of the German firm’s eight-model compact car line-up.

 Insiders suggest this car will be added to the Mercedes-AMG line-up in 2019 as a direct competitor to the recently introduced Audi RS3 saloon.

-The new A-Class saloon will take a place in Mercedes-Benz’s compact car line-up alongside successor models to the A-Class, B-Class, CLA, CLA Shooting Brake and GLA, as well as a new SUV, likely to be called GLB, that will rival the BMW X1.
+The new A-Class saloon will take a place in Mercedes-Benz’s compact car line-up alongside successor models to the A-Class, Mercedes-Benz B-Class, Mercedes-Benz CLA, CLA Shooting Brake and Mercedes-Benz GLA, as well as a new SUV, likely to be called GLB, that will rival the BMW X1.